Tunisians impatient for revolution to bear fruit

 Central Bank governor Mustapha Kamel Nabli has warned of the consequences of economic failure.

-"The democratic process to which the Tunisian people ... aspire will succeed only if economic and social conditions are favorable," he wrote in his annual report.
+"The democratic process to which the Tunisian people ... aspire will succeed only if economic and social conditions are favourable," he wrote in his annual report.

 UNFULFILLED HOPES